KF Murlani

 KF Murlani (Klubi Futbollit Murlani), is a football club based in Vau i Dejës, Albania.
-The club plays in the Kategoria e Dytë, which is the third tier of football in the country.
+The club plays in the Kategoria e Tretë, which is the fourth tier of football in the country.

 History

 In 2019, the club was formed as a youth team to promote sport in the town of Vau i Dejës.
 In 2021, they included a full senior team, competing for the first time as a team in fourth tier of Albanian football Kategoria e Tretë.
 In their first season, they achieved second place, gaining promotion to Kategoria e Dytë.